Bryce Haugeberg

 Bryce Haugeberg (born August 5, 2003) is an American professional stock car racing driver.
-He currently competes part-time in the ARCA Menards Series, driving the No. 11 for Fast Track Racing.
+He last competed part-time in the ARCA Menards Series, driving the No. 06//11 Toyota for Fast Track Racing.

 Racing career

 ARCA Menards Series

 Haugeberg would first make his debut in the ARCA Menards Series, driving the No. 01 for Fast Track Racing.
 He would retire after being spun by Drew Dollar, retiring in 25th.
-He would make two more starts, finishing with a best of 13th at the 2021 Zinsser SmartCoat 200.
+He would make two more starts, finishing with a best of thirteenth at the 2021 Zinsser SmartCoat 200.

-In 2022, he would drive for the No. 94 for his own team Haugeberg Racing in the superspeedway events.
+In 2022, Haugeberg would drive for the No. 94 for his own team Haugeberg Racing in the superspeedway events.
 Haugeberg's No. 94 would also have a technical partnership with Cram Racing Enterprises.
 Haugeberg would also drive for Fast Track Racing in numerous races in a partnership with his own team.
 In the Atlas 100, Haugeberg was involved in a violent crash with dirt track star Buddy Kofoid, where Kofoid ran into a slowing Haugeberg, causing the latter's car to roll over several times before coming to rest on its side.
 Both drivers were able to walk away from the crash without serious injury.

+In 2025, Haugeberg would drive the No. 06 for Wayne Peterson Racing at Daytona, plus a technical alliance with Fast Track Racing.